resilio-inc/connect-scripts/README.md

 This script allows to start process (`-AppPath`) with arguments (`-AppCmd`) under currently logged on user and show UI for him.
 Also, you can specify working directory (`-WorkDir`) and wait till process will be ended (`-Wait`).

 ## api_sample1.ps1
-This is an example script for Console API usage.
-Given a name of the agent (can be masked with wildcards) it checks that agent status in all job runs that are active now.
+This is an example PowerShell script that uses the Resilio Connect API.
+Given a name of an agent (can be masked with wildcards) it checks the Agent status in all active Job Runs.

 ## deploy_agent_mac.sh
 This script allows to register agent of Mac as a LaunchDaemon and run under limited user accout.